Sue Gray partygate report: The key findings at a glance

 20 May 2020: A gathering in the Downing Street garden

-- The investigation was told "the event was for the purposes of boosting staff morale following a challenging period"
+- The investigation was told the event was aimed at "boosting staff morale following a challenging period"

-- The event was planned in advance by officials, and concerns were expressed about whether it was appropriate

-- The report includes an email invitation sent to staff by the PM's principal private secretary Martin Reynolds, which reads: "Please join us from 6pm and bring your own booze"
+- It was planned in advance by officials; an email sent to staff by the PM's principal private secretary Martin Reynolds read: "Please join us from 6pm and bring your own booze"

-- Mr Johnson attended at about 18.00 for about 30 minutes to thank staff before returning to his office for a meeting
+- Mr Johnson attended for about 30 minutes to thank staff before returning to his office for a meeting

 - Gatherings of more than two people in public were banned unless they were "essential for work purposes"